dpoggi/homebrew-formulae/README.md

 Azul Systems and Zulu are registered trademarks of Azul Systems, Inc.

-Oracle and OpenJDK are registered trademarks of Oracle Corporation and/or its affiliates.
+Oracle is a registered trademark of Oracle Corporation and/or its affiliates.